johnston9/la-donut/README.md

 ### Issues Resolved

-1. On the Bag Page Lighthouse gave a note that the ids were not unique for the quantity button and the quantity accend and decen button and the input box.
-I really couldn't find any issue no matter how hard I looked then I realized that there were two bags one for mobile one for decktop on the same page.
+1. On the Bag Page Lighthouse gave a note that the ids were not unique for the quantity button and the decrement-qty and increment-qty buttons and the input box.
+I really couldn't find any issue no matter how hard I looked then I realized that there were two bags one for mobile one for desktop on the same page.
 I changed the ids in one but as this was an includes file it kind of made that redundant as it could only be used one on a page.

 ### Home Page